 Latest blog posts (these will be shown in array of two by two like large thumbnails )these thumbnails will have title ,image , 2 -3 lines description ,

-Do you want video link to be shown here in the testimonials; videos can only from third party like YouTube, this is because a job fair can be introduced by video display as well?
+Do you want video link to be shown here in the testimonials; videos can only from third party like YouTube, this is because a job fair can be introduced by video display as well?Sounds good.
+Limit this to a fancy add on and let’s get the operational basics correct first – I reckon a skype or similar link in to allow remote interviewing might be a good feature what are your thoughts??
 No Skype

 Footer